 How many people does a share feed?

-A full share feeds a family of 4 (2 adults, 2 children) OR Two vegetable loving adults.
+From feedback we have received in surveys, most respondents think that a full share feeds a family of 4 (2 adults, 2 children) OR Two vegetable loving adults.

 Where is the pickup location?